 My CrossFit journey has taken me from newbie to Games athlete in 2010 and now to a lover of a great workout!
 I can empathize with all athletes that walk though our doors - from experienced competitors to those who need modifications for injuries.
 I love CrossFit for the results it brings, for the community, and for the support you get to succeed.
 As a trainer, I want to help my athletes reach their goals – no matter how big or small – to live a healthier, happier life.

-- CrossFit Level 1, Endurance, Strongman, Olympic Lifting, Movement & Mobility Trainer
+- CrossFit Level 1, Level 2, Endurance, Strongman, Olympic Lifting, Movement & Mobility Trainer

 - Precision Nutrition Level 1 Certified Coach